-Effective August 1, the Hays Trinity Groundwater Conservation District Board of Directors voted to move the Jacobs Well Groundwater Management Zone (See Map) into 20% Curtailment drought status.
+Effective September 1, the Hays Trinity Groundwater Conservation District Board of Directors voted to move the Jacobs Well Groundwater Management Zone (See Map) into 30% Curtailment and the rest of the District into 20% Curtailment drought status.

-The 20% curtailment will help prolong groundwater availability for all users.
-Permittees operating within the Jacobs Well Groundwater Management Zone (JWGMZ) are required to reduce pumpage by 20% to extend supplies until the area receives enough rainfall to sufficiently recharge the aquifer.
-Groundwater users-whether served by a water utility or well--should reduce water use by 20%, which is usually achieved by limiting outdoor water use.
+The curtailments will help prolong groundwater availability for all users.
+Permittees are required to reduce usage to extend supplies until the area receives enough rainfall to sufficiently recharge the aquifer.
+Groundwater users-whether served by a water utility or well--should reduce water use, which is usually achieved by limiting outdoor water use.

-"The full heat of summer is upon us -- and if hot and dry conditions persist through the month, the entire District should expect to move into drought curtailment in September," said Linda Kaye Rogers, HTGCD Board President.
-"It is critical that we all conserve where we can by cutting back on outdoor usage."
+"The full heat of summer is upon us!" said Linda Kaye Rogers, HTGCD Board President "It is critical that we all conserve where we can by cutting back on outdoor usage."

 The Hays Trinity Groundwater Conservation District reports that District-wide, wells are experiencing sharply declining water levels.
-District and volunteer citizen monitor wells are down 5 percent from June and below levels seen last August.
+District and volunteer citizen monitor wells are down from June and 10 percent below levels seen last August.
 District monitor wells in the northwestern quarter of the District are at their lowest levels on record.